-This inspirational and informative programme will appeal to all A-level and IB Geography students studying or about to study globalisation, changing places and the carbon cycle.
+This inspirational and informative programme will appeal to all A-level and IB Geography students studying or about to study globalisation, exploration and the carbon and water cycles.
 Geography in Action features five informative and engaging sessions in which leading geographers will extend students’ knowledge.

 Programme & speakers

 Superpower Geopolitics: from the Cold War to the ends of the Earth Alasdair Pinkerton, Royal Holloway University of London

 What is a superpower?
 And what do superpowers reveal about borders, sovereignty and geopolitics?
 Dr Alasdair Pinkerton will chart the rise of ‘superpowers’ during and after World War II, and the emergence of new powers in an increasingly turbulent world.

 About Alasdair Pinkerton